Child pornography laws in Canada: Visual and written representations

 Prohibition covers the visual representations of child sexual abuse and other sexual activity by persons (real or imaginary) under the age of 18 years or the depiction of their sexual organ/anal region for a sexual purpose, unless an artistic, educational, scientific, or medical justification can be provided and the court accepts that.

 It also includes the written depictions of persons or characters (fictional or non-fictional) under the age of 18 engaging in sexual activity.
 Courts in Canada can also issue orders for the deletion of material from the internet from any computer system within the court's jurisdiction.

 The current law criminalizes possession of purely fictional material and has been applied in the absence of any images of real children, including to possession of fictional stories with no pictures at all, or vice versa, cartoon pictures without any stories.

-Some current law is unenforceable to the extent of exemptions carved out by the Supreme Court of Canada in R v Sharpe.

 The Internet

 In 2002, laws passed addressing child pornography on the Internet, regulating the nature of live-time chatting and email communications that may relate to grooming children for pornographic (e.g., web cam) or other sexual purposes.
 The laws also criminalize the possessing of child pornography.